DanielNill/danielnill.github.io/_posts/2012-07-28-nodejs-tutorial-with-socketio.markdown

 Here we have created the server just as we had the first time, but now we are passing it an anonymous function that defines what happens with each request to the server and response from the server.
 {% highlight javascript  %}
 var server = http.createServer(function(request, response){
-    console.log('connection');
+    //...
 });
 {% endhighlight %}

-Here we simply say on every request response interaction with the server we will write "connection" to the command line.
+Here we simply say on every request response interaction with the server we will take some action.

 {% highlight javascript  %}
     response.writeHead(200, {'Content-Type': 'text/html'});